-[Excepts from a recent article in the Portland Tribune, After initial discomfort, race talks forge on]
+[Excerpts from a recent article in the Portland Tribune, After initial discomfort, race talks forge on]

-“Talking about race is uncomfortable for all folks,” says Donna Maxey, a retired PPS teacher and administrator of 20 years who founded Race Talks four years ago.
+“Talking about race is uncomfortable for all folks,” says Donna Maxey, a retired PPS teacher and administrator of 20 years who founded RACE TALKS four years ago.
 “No one wants to be thought of as racist, especially not in Portland, which is a very PC town.”

 Maxey, who is black, says Race Talks was inspired by her work helping to implement Courageous Conversations seven years ago at her school in North Portland, César Chávez K-8.
 It was one of PPS’ 11 schools to pilot the equity work.
 Since then, Courageous Conversations has been implemented at every school, to varying degrees.